Gim6626/vhkt/README.md

     What is hotkey for "Go left"?
     Type keys combination or "\h" for help or "\q" to quit:

+To learn hotkey or command you should correctly type it three times.
+Mistake?
+Minus one, try more.

 Now you could start learning, good luck!

 ## Advanced Usage